-A candidate for the undergraduate AGS programs must have a recognized accredited high school diploma or GED, a minimum cumulative grade point average (GPA) of 2.0 on a 4.0 scale in any previous college work, and at least 2 years of full-time work experience.
+A candidate for the undergraduate AGS programs must have a recognized accredited high school diploma or GED, and a minimum cumulative grade point average (GPA) of 2.0 on a 4.0 scale in any previous college work.

-A candidate for the graduate AGS programs must have a Bachelor's degree from a regionally accredited college, a minimum GPA of 2.5 on a 4.0 scale, and at least 2 years of full-time work experience.
+A candidate for the graduate AGS programs must have a Bachelor's degree from a regionally accredited college, and a minimum GPA of 2.5 on a 4.0 scale.

-The files of applicants who do not meet all of the admissions criteria will be reviewed on a case-bycase basis by the AGS Admissions Committee to determine eligibility and/or any conditions of admittance.
+The files of applicants who do not meet all of the admissions criteria will be reviewed on a case-by-case basis by the AGS Admissions Committee to determine eligibility and/or any conditions of admittance.
 A personal interview may be required of some candidates.